-The fire engine comes hurtling towards me.
+The fire engine hurtles towards me.
+It has no driver.
 It is out of control.
-It has no driver.
-Conan Doyle Street is narrow and the precipitate leviathan gathers momentum as it heads down the slope.
-I dive for safety into the doorway of the antiquarian bookstore.
-The fire engine forges ahead, gradually slowing as the incline levels out.
-It comes to a stop in the dip where Conan Doyle Street meets Rider Haggard Street.
-Fortunately, there are no casualties as the streets are deserted.
-This part of town is no longer prosperous and a lot of the shops are boarded up.
+Conan Doyle Street is narrow and on a steep incline.
+As it heads down the slope, the precipitate leviathan gathers momentum.
+I dive for safety into the doorway of the antiquarian bookshop.
+The fire engine forges ahead, gradually slowing as the road levels out by Shipman and Son, Family Butchers.
+It comes to a stop where Conan Doyle Street meets Rider Haggard Street.
+Fortunately, the streets are deserted and there are no casualties.
+This part of town is no longer prosperous.
+Most of the shops are boarded up.

-I am on my way to the doctor’s in Bram Stoker Street, a block or so away.
-I don’t have an appointment, but when I phoned earlier I was told someone would see me if I came along.
-I let the sour-faced receptionist know of my arrival and sit in the grey waiting room.
+I am on my way to the doctors’ surgery in Bram Stoker Street, a block or so away.
+I don’t have an appointment, but when I phoned earlier the receptionist told me, if I came along, someone would see me.
+I let her know of my arrival and sit in the grey waiting room.
 Afternoon surgery has finished and I am the only one there.
-For comfort, I take my Doc Martens off.
+To make myself comfortable, I take my Doc Martens off.
 I start to read a monthly military magazine, but I can’t concentrate.
-After a few minutes, Dr Bilk comes through and says that he will see me but he has to make a phonecall to the hospital first.
-He asks me to go wait for him in Surgery 2.
+After a few minutes, Dr Beckett comes through and says he will see me in a moment but he has to make a phone call to the hospital first.
+He asks me to wait for him in Surgery 2.

 Realising I am in stockinged feet, I go back to fetch my boots.
-It takes a while to lace them up and when I return Surgery 2 is locked.
-Dr Bilk has disappeared.
-I look everywhere for him.
+It takes a while to lace them up, and when I return, Surgery 2 is locked.
+Dr Beckett has disappeared.
 I go out into the courtyard.
 I look up and down the street.
-Back inside, a dozen or so men in dark suits are having a meeting in the room down the corridor from the locked surgery.
+I look everywhere for him.
+No Dr Beckett.
+Back inside, a group of men in dark suits are having a meeting in the room down the corridor from the locked surgery.
+There are raised voices.
 There is a hostile air about the gathering.
-I do not like to interrupt.
-I go out to the car park.
-I manage to collar Dr Bilk, just as he is getting into his car.
+I am afraid to interrupt.
+I make my way out to the car park.
+I manage to collar Dr Beckett as he is getting into his car.
 Without bothering to listen to my symptoms, he hurriedly writes me a prescription.
 I have not heard of the medication, he prescribes.
-Perhaps he has made a mistake.
+Has he made a mistake, I wonder?

-What makes me want to return the fire engine to the fire station I do not know.
+What makes me return the fire engine to the fire station I do not know.
 This is what happens sometimes, isn’t it?
-In a moment of madness, you find you make a decision that you just can’t account for.
+In a moment of madness, you make a decision you simply can’t account for.
 It’s as if a force takes over and you no longer have free will.
-It may be just me but I have noticed that these decisions are often injudicious.
+It may be just me, but I have noticed these decisions are often injudicious.

 I come to with a start.
 I do not recognise my surroundings.
 Red would not be everyone’s choice of colour for bedroom walls and Francis Bacon’s mutilated torso prints would not be to everyone’s taste to hang on them.
 There is a large sagging woollen drape coming down from the ceiling and a silver saxophone on a stand in the corner of the room, alongside a device that looks like a medieval instrument of torture.
 Mr Bojangles is playing from a portable red speaker, a grunge version that I am not familiar with.
 The room has a musty smell.

 The important question seems to me to be how did I come to be here?
 I have no recollection.
-Where is my beautiful house, my beautiful wife and my large automobile?
+Where are my beautiful house, my beautiful wife and my large automobile?
 How do I work this?
-Before I have a chance to get my bearings there is a loud knock at the door.
-I leave it at first, but when no-one else answers it, I conclude that I must be alone here.
-On the second or third knock, I go to to the door.
-A man is standing there holding a large metal plate.
+Before I have a chance to get my bearings, there is a loud knock at the door.
+I leave it at first, but when no one else answers it, I conclude that I must be alone here.
+On the third or fourth knock, I go to the door.
+A man holding a large metal plate is standing there.
 He doesn’t seem surprised to see me.

 ‘I’ve come to fix the cooker,’ he says.